 Whether your area is feature films or factual television, whether you are a writer, editor or producer come prepared to workshop your strategy and leave with a clear plan of action.

-The day will start with why it is important to know the industry you plan to launch into followed by the role of the founder or producer.
+The day will start with why it is important to know the industry you plan to launch into followed by an opportunity to talk about your business proposition and get feedback from the group.
+There will be a step-by-step guide to the legal process of setting up a limited liability company as well as the ongoing costs and responsibilities.
+There will be discussions about the role of the founder or producer.
 Are you suited to that?
-There will be a step-by-step guide to the legal process of setting up a limited liability company as well as the ongoing costs and responsibilities.
-The afternoon will be an opportunity to talk about your business strategy and get feedback from the group.
-Followed by a session on business plans which are necessary to attract external sources of finance.
+Followed by a brief run down on business plans which are necessary to attract external sources of finance.

 The day will cover the following:

 - Industry context – where does your offering sit, how competitive is that sector?

 - Your business plan - get feedback on your plan and analyse your strengths and weakness.